Insight

 Stage #2: Discovery

-The active work of app development begins with investigations into how the app will function.
+The active work of app development begins with a deeper investigation into how the app will function, who it’s for, and what success actually looks like.
 We call this stage ‘Discovery’, because the focus is literally to discover what the app will entail and how it will serve its users.

 This stage should start with the discovery team asking you lots of questions about what you want from your app.
 In particular, you’ll discuss how a user will use the app, and why.
 The process will touch upon factors including: